maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 **/!\ Cache is shared by all services**
 *This means if an IP is banned, all services which are protected by an instance of the plugin will deny requests from that IP*
+Only one instance of the plugin is *possible*.

 ### Variables
 - Enabled